epam/ai-dial/configuration/configuration.md

 To work with Azure, AWS or GCP models we use applications called Adapters.
 You can configure Adapters in the configuration file.

-> Refert to these repositories to view a complete docuemntation for:
+Refer to these repositories to view a complete documentation for:

 * [Adapter for Bedrock](https://github.com/epam/ai-dial-adapter-bedrock)
 * [Adapter for Vertex](https://github.com/epam/ai-dial-adapter-vertexai)
 * [Adapter for OpenAI](https://github.com/epam/ai-dial-adapter-openai)

-> Refer to the provided [example of config](https://github.com/epam/ai-dial/blob/886945021db2bb29a9813328b82a95dcf2d7edac/configuration/dialConfig.yaml#L263) to view examples.
+> Refer to the provided [example of config](https://github.com/epam/ai-dial/blob/886945021db2bb29a9813328b82a95dcf2d7edac/configuration/dialConfig.yaml#L263) to view configuration examples.